 For example, the UIS is conducting a special survey involving 21 countries in East, South and West Asia to produce sub-national data on the qualifications, recruitment and deployment of teachers.
 With these new indicators, countries can see the extent to which trained teachers are distributed in rural versus urban areas, for example, while identifying the areas facing an aging workforce of teachers.

-In higher education, the region facing the greatest shortage of teachers, UIS data show the extent to which teachers are faced with overcrowded, multi-grade classrooms or access to textbooks and basic services, such as electricity in schools.
+In sub-Saharan Africa, the region facing the greatest shortage of teachers, UIS data show the extent to which teachers are faced with overcrowded, multi-grade classrooms or access to textbooks and basic services, such as electricity in schools.

 Overall, UIS data on teachers enable policymakers at the global, regional and national levels to better direct resources and policies towards improving the quality and equity of education.